Xueqi Ma

 Greetings!
 My name is Xueqi Sebastian Ma.

-I am currently advancing through my second year of a PhD program at Shenzhen University, under the supervision of Prof. Hui Huang, with a focus on Computer Graphics.
-My journey in this field is driven by a passion for innovation and a commitment to excellence.
+I am currently in my third year of a PhD program at Shenzhen University, under the supervision of Prof. Hui Huang.
+My research is centered around 3D generation, particularly in the fields of Computer Graphics and Generative Models.
+Driven by a passion for innovation and a commitment to advancing cutting-edge research, I aim to contribute to the development of new technologies in 3D model reconstruction and generation.

 If you share an interest in computer graphics, I would be delighted to hear from you.
 Feel free to reach out to me at qixuemaa@gmail.com for any academic discussions.